brianhdk/integration-service/README.md

 }
 ```

-**NOTE** If you Disable IntegrationDb, you will not be able to use all Built-In services/tasks, but Integration Service will provide a detailed error message if you try to do so:
+**NOTE** If you Disable IntegrationDb, we'll try to use fallback implementations for some of the built-in functionality, e.g. logging, configuration and archiving, but if some dependency requires the IntegrationDb (IDbFactory), Integration Service will make sure to provide a detailed error message:
 ```
 Unhandled Exception: Vertica.Integration.Infrastructure.Database.Databases.DatabaseDisabledException: IntegrationDb has been disabled.